 - Card brands (Visa in this case)

 The card brand, also known as a card network or card scheme, isn't a bank and doesn't provide services to merchants or card-holders directly.
 Instead, it provides technical services to banks so they can both issue cards (issuing) and accept card payments (acquiring).
 The card brand also has another important role: it defines the rules that the banks must follow so the network functions efficiently and safely (i.e. money moves like clockwork between all the banks on the network).
 Interchange is a key part of these rules which dictate who should pay whom for transactions.

 In short, interchange is the money acquiring banks pay to issuing banks to compensate them for providing cardholders with credit lines and servicing which, in turn, allows merchants to make bigger and more frequent sales.
 When setting interchange rates, the network critically takes into account the value of the transaction to merchants, the operational cost of moving money, and the risk associated with providing credit to both merchants and consumers.

 In practice, interchange becomes a big part of the merchant discount rate (MDR) that a merchant pays to their acquirer for providing both access to the network and the technical and processing services required for processing payments (e.g. terminals in the traditional retail scenario and gateways online).
-It should be noted that interchange doesn’t include other passthrough costs like the network fees and other processing fees that your gateway, processor, or acquiring bank charge.
+It should be noted that interchange doesn’t include other passthrough costs like the card brand's assessment fees and other processing fees that your gateway, processor, or acquiring bank charge.

 When we talk about the risk associated with cards, it is worth noting some key differences based on the type of card: